Quicr/quicr-protocol-spec/moq-arch.md

 milliseconds of latency and meets the needs of web conferencing systems.
-The design can also be used for large scale streaming to millions of participants with latency ranging from a few seconds to under a few hundred milliseconds based on applications needs.
+The design can also be used for large scale streaming to millions of participants with latency ranging from a few seconds to under a  hundred milliseconds based on applications needs.
 It can also be used as low latency publish/subscribe system for real time systems such as messaging, gaming, and IoT.